Julia of Corsica

-Saint Julia is included in most summary lives of the saints.
+Julia is included in most summary lives of the saints.
 The details of those lives vary, but a few basic accounts emerge, portraying biographical data and events that are not reconcilable.
 Various theories accounting for the differences have been proposed.
 The quintessential icon of Saint Julia derives from the testimony of Victor Vitensis, contemporaneous Bishop of Africa.
 It is supported by physical evidence: the relics, a small collection of human bone fragments, are where historical events subsequent to the story say they ought to be, at the former Church of Santa Giulia in Brescia, Italy, now part of the city museum.

 Account by Victor Vitensis

 The editions

 The main written evidence of the events for which Julia became venerated as a saint is the account of Victor Vitensis, a bishop of Africa.
 He wrote one or more works that were or came to be called Historia persecutionis Africanae Provinciae, temporibus Geiserici et Hunirici regum Vandalorum, "History of the Persecution of the Province of Africa in the Time of Geiseric and Huniric, Kings of the Vandals."
 In 429 Geiseric and 80,000 tribesmen, all his people, crossed suddenly from Spain to Africa and in 439 took Carthage by surprise.
 Attempting to convert Christians to Arianism he committed such acts as the bishops of the church were able neither to forget nor to condone.
 In the next generation Victor Vitensis set about in a thorough, investigative manner to record them.
 As his account is contemporaneous and has been found accurate where it is possible to check he is considered a source of good historicity.

 Many editions of his work came out but the one considered most authoritative and complete was compiled and edited by the Benedictine monastic, Thierry Ruinart.
 During his time he had access to manuscripts that do not exist now due to natural attrition by fire, theft or misplacement.
 Thus his editions of Vitensis containing a section of Part II, the appendix (the historical commentary containing additional material not included in previous editions): Passio Sanctae Juliae virginis & martyris, "the Suffering of Saint Julia, Virgin and Martyr", which he labels Ex cod. ms. Archimonasterii sancti Remigii Remensis, "From the codex manuscript of the chief monastery of Saint ron Remigius at Rheims", are taken by the mainstream to contain more of the work of Vitensis; certainly, in that story the narrator wears the persona of Vitensis.
 Unfortunately the story is only to be found in Ruinart; however, various traditions exist elsewhere: the day in the calendar of saints, the location of the martyrdom on Cap Corse, the history of the relics.